 Board Officers

 The Board has four elected officers; President, Vice-President, Secretary, and Treasurer.
 They represent the Board in the Executive Committee, and along with upholding the Board's overall mandate, they are responsible for creating and maintaining a long-range plan for the school.
-The Board Officers also coordinate the Board’s hiring and peer review for the Administrative Director and Pedagogical Director.
+The Board Officers also coordinate the Board’s hiring and peer review for the Administrative Director, Pedagogical Director, and Development Director.

 Committees